Leadership Development Academy

 Important Dates for Class Three

-- December - Initial class meet and greet reception
+- First Week of December - TBD - Initial class meet and greet reception

-- Third Wednesday of Each Month from January 2019 through June 2020 - Courses will be held on recurring date each month from 8:00AM-12:00PM.
+- Second Wednesday of Each Month from January 2020 through June 2021 - Courses will be held on recurring date each month from 8:00AM-12:00PM.
 Students are required to attend every course.

 - $3,000 per person ($150 nonrefundable deposit at time of application is applied to total program fee)